 An introduction to the study of macroeconomics in a Canadian context.
 Topics covered include national accounts, public finance, money and banking, and international trade.
 Current problems in the Canadian economy are examined to emphasize the theory.
+Fall semester - 3 lecs per week.

-EB13: Microeconomics
+EB13: Microeconomics Instructor: Prof. Russell